Language

 What is the difference between Floor and Wall mode?

-Wall mode uses room dimensions (length, width, ceiling height) and automatically calculates the total wall area for all four walls using the formula: 2 × (Length + Width) × Height.
+Floor mode lets you define area shapes (rectangle, L-shape, triangle) and tiles a flat surface.
+Wall mode takes the room's length, width, and ceiling height and calculates the total area of all four walls using 2 × (Length + Width) × Height.

 How are door and window deductions calculated?